Drys-H/Drys-H/README.md

 Hi !
-My name is Drys, I'm an enthusiast learner!
+My name is Drys, I'm an enthusiast learner.
-Everything start by self-taught then courses to get further into my center of interest.
-This curiosity leads me to get seriously into coding.
+I start self-taught and realised that I want to do that for a living !

 Aspiring data scientists ( data analytics - data engineer ) / python developer, with a passion for creative work and collaborative projects.
 Interest for space research, ecology, anthropology and sociology.